Deportation & Removal

 Waivers of Deportability & Inadmissibility

 Waivers may be used to overcome inadmissibility and deportability in removal proceedings.
 Inadmissibility grounds may arise in several ways during a removal proceeding.
 Usually an individual is being placed in removal proceedings based on an inadmissibility ground under INA §212(a) or based on the deportability found under INA §237(a)(1)(A).
+The respondent may apply for a waiver of inadmissibility in removal proceedings only to overcome removability based on inadmissibility or to establish admissibility for purposes of adjustment of status.
+Six specific waivers of inadmissibility:

 • INA §212(g) waiver for certain health-related grounds